 For each intra-frequency layer, during each layer 1 measurement period, the UE shall be capable of performing SS-RSRP, SS-RSRQ, and SS-SINR measurements for at least:

 - 8 SSBs with different SSB index and/or PCI on the intra-frequency layer, where the number of SSBs in the serving cell (except for the SCell) is not smaller than the number of configured RLM-RS SSB resources.

+- 4 SSBs with different SSB index and/or PCI from neighbour cells in GEO deployment.

 - cells from 2 satellites including the satellite serving the PCell if UE does not support capability [TBD], cells from [4] satellites including the satellite serving the PCell, in LEO deployments